gvwilson/thirdbit/src/fiction/makers-return/index.md

 lisping slightly around his fangs.
 "You look well."

-"Been doin' well, thank you,"
+"Thank you, I'm sure,"
 the mayor replied levelly.
 "Must say I'm surprised t' see you here."

-"Well, I would have written ahead, but I figured the letter wouldn't get here much before me.
+"Well, I apologize for not writing ahead, but I figured the letter wouldn't get here much before me.
 This is Nash, by the way.
 He's my new deputy."

 The crocodile doffed his hat.
 "Miz Mayor."
-His voice was an octave lower than the tiger's.
+His voice was half an octave lower than the tiger's.

 Mayor Lupus nodded curtly.
+"Pleased t' meet you.
-"So now that we've made introductions, mind tellin' me what brings you back to these parts?"
+Now, mind tellin' me what brings you back to these parts?"

 Special Blazes took an envelope from inside his jacket.
 "I have orders to inspect Special Leaf's home